EXCLUSIVE Xiaomi accuses Indian agency of 'physical violence' threats during probe

 Xiaomi declined to comment citing pending legal proceedings.
 Jain and Rao did not respond to Reuters queries.

-Jain is now Xiaomi's global vice president based out of Dubai and is credited for Xiaomi's rise in India, where its smartphones are hugely popular.
+Jain is now Xiaomi's global vice president based in Dubai and is credited with Xiaomi's rise in India, where its smartphones are hugely popular.

 Xiaomi was the leading smartphone seller in 2021 with a 24% market share in India, according to Counterpoint Research.
-It also deals in other tech gadgets including smart watches and televisions, and has 1,500 employees in the country.
+It also sells other tech gadgets including smart watches and televisions, and has 1,500 employees in the country.

 Many Chinese companies have struggled to do business in India due to political tensions following a border clash in 2020.
 India has cited security concerns in banning more than 300 Chinese apps since then and also tightened norms for Chinese companies investing in India.